What could Trump’s ‘second phase’ of sanctions against Russia involve?

 “If the US really wants to squeeze Russia’s economy, they will need to find a way to stop third countries from buying Russian oil.”

-Capital Economics estimate that Russia exported just over $200bn in energy products last year.
-A 50 percent cut in Russia’s crude and petroleum exports could reduce export revenues by around $75bn.
+Capital Economics estimate that Russia exported just over $200bn (£148bn) in energy products last year.
+A 50 per cent cut in Russia’s crude and petroleum exports could reduce export revenues by around $75bn.

 Join our commenting forum